MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Branch_By_Abstraction/README.md

 1. We create the interface `UserNotificationService`.
 2. We adapt the existing `UserNotificationService` implementation (renamed` UserNotificationServiceImpl`) to use the interface.
 3. We create a new interface implementation, `UserNotificationServiceMSImpl`.
-4. We introduce `ff4j` which allows us to change the use of one or another implementation at runtime` http: // localhost: 8080 / ff4j-web-console`.
+4. We introduce `ff4j` which allows us to change the use of one or another implementation at runtime `http://localhost:8080/ff4j-web-console`.

 In this step, we are going to get to [`4`], our application is left with the following state in which we can change the active implementation: